Rugged Coastline & Amazing Views

-Whatever interest or experience inspires your break, BIG4 Holiday Parks offers family-friendly cabin accommodation, caravan sites, and camping along the Great Ocean Road at Aireys Inlet, Anglesea, Apollo Bay, Port Campbell, Port Fairy, Portland, Warrnambool and Wye River.
-In addition, we have two holiday parks on the Bellarine Peninsula at Bellarine and Queenscliff.
+Whatever interest or experience inspires your break, BIG4 Holiday Parks offers family-friendly cabin accommodation, caravan sites, and camping along the Great Ocean Road at Aireys Inlet, Anglesea, Apollo Bay, Port Campbell, Port Fairy, Portland, Torquay, Warrnambool and Wye River.
+In addition, we have two holiday parks on the Bellarine Peninsula at Bellarine and Queenscliff and one in Geelong.

 Parks in the Great Ocean Road area

 The coastline of the Great Ocean Road grabs plenty of attention.
 However, as you'll soon discover, this region is bursting with a vast selection of superb attractions.